 At Rensselaer, we are committed to providing a safe, healthy, and inclusive learning environment for students, faculty, and staff.
-Our Title IX office administers Title IX policies and thoroughly investigates all Title IX complaints.
-We also provide members of the campus community involved in Title IX matters with supportive resources and we educate the campus about sexual misconduct prevention.
+Our Title IX office administers Title IX policies and addresses all Title IX complaints.
+We also provide members of the campus community involved in Title IX matters with access to supportive resources, including confidential support, and we educate the campus about sexual misconduct prevention.

 What is Title IX?